Frequently asked questions

 "Airglow may be weakly apparent along the horizon.
 M33 is rather easily seen with direct vision.
 The summer Milky Way is highly structured to the unaided eye, and its brightest parts look like veined marble when viewed with ordinary binoculars.
 The zodiacal light is still bright enough to cast weak shadows just before dawn and after dusk, and its color can be seen as distinctly yellowish when compared with the blue-white of the Milky Way.
 Any clouds in the sky are visible only as dark holes or voids in the starry background.
 You can see your telescope and surroundings only vaguely, except where they project against the sky.
 Many of the Messier globular clusters are distinct naked-eye objects.
 The limiting naked-eye magnitude is as faint as 7.1 to 7.5, while a 32-cm [12.5"] telescope reaches to magnitude 16 or 17."

-Yes, but the star party registration fee of $150 ($200 after 4th June) will still apply.
+Yes, but the star party registration fee of $200 will still apply.
 We are effectively offering unserviced camping free to registrants.

-Participants not staying in the camp overnight are required to park their vehicles at the gate by 8:00pm to avoid causing a nuisance with their headlamps.
+Participants not staying in the camp overnight will be asked to park their vehicles at the gate by 8:00pm to avoid causing a disturbance with their lights.

 Think of them as hard-walled tents, but with heating, lighting and power outlets, and the added benefit of a bunk off the floor.
 There is no running water or washroom facilities in the cabins.